 “Consent Is: Multi-sessions” is a three part workshop series designed for middle school and high school students as an introduction to key understandings of sexual assault, sexual harassment, and dating violence.
 The workshops reinforce the concepts of consent and healthy relationships by providing a relevant context to examine the experiences and concerns of adolescence.

 Workshop 1: “Sexual Assault and Consent 101” provides the foundational definitions needed to recognize sexual violence and challenge prevalent misinformation.

 Workshop 2: “The Dynamics of Sexual Harassment” introduces sexual harassment as a form of sexual violence, providing students with definitions for various forms of unwanted sexual attention.

 Workshop 3: “Building Healthier Relationships” explores the common qualities and behaviors of healthy relationships and boundary setting.
 Dating violence is examined as emotional, physical, and sexual abuse and differentiated from healthy relationships.

 Who Should Attend?
 This training is for middle school and high school students.
 The workshop series requires three sessions for completion of the curriculum.

-Sister Action Sister Strength (SASS) is a youth development curriculum available to partnering middle and high schools within Washington, DC.
+Student Action Student Strength (SASS) is a youth development curriculum available to partnering middle and high schools within Washington, DC.
 Trained community advocates serve as instructors that facilitate school-based clubs.
 The curriculum utilizes a variety of tools such as media analysis, role-play, individual and group projects, collaborative art, facilitated dialogue, and team-building exercises.